Pieter-Cawood/Distributed-constraint-satisfaction/README.md

 ## Asyncronous-backtracking-algorithm
 Uses hyper-resolution and asyncronous backtracking to send Nogood constraints to agents based on priority order.
-Example solves a 4 queen problem recursively as agents' messaging is simulated by function invocation.
+Example solves a 4 queen problem syncronously as agents' messaging is simulated by agent-to-agent function invocation.

 ## Doman filtering algorithm
 Uses Arc-consistency to reduce agent domains into smaller ones.